MinnPost/object-sync-for-salesforce/docs/troubleshooting.md

 # Troubleshooting

+With any troubleshooting, the first two things to try are:

+1. Check the plugin's Log entries.
+If the normal operations of the plugin are not creating informative log entries, you can temporarily turn on Debug mode (this can create a lot of entries).
+2. Check the plugin's Mapping Errors tab.
+3. Check your PHP error logs.
+If you don't know how to access these, talk to your web host.

+## Enabling Plugin logs

+If you are new to the plugin, make sure you've enabled logs:
+- Use the Log Settings screen to configure how to handle log entries.
+Once enabled, they are added to a custom post type called Logs in the WordPress menu.
+- If the plugin tries to create or update data, or to make an API call to Salesforce, but WordPress or Salesforce encounter errors, the plugin will always try to create a log entry.
+If you see entries, review both the title and content of each.

 ## Connection and authorization issues

-If you are having trouble connecting the plugin to Salesforce, there are several ways to troubleshoot.
-Always check your PHP error logs first.

-## Missing Authorize tab
+### Missing Authorize tab

 If you load the plugin's Settings screen and you do not see an Authorize tab, this means there are required fields missing from your Settings tab.
-You must have (at least) accurate values for Consumer Key, Consumer Secret, Callback URL, Login Base URL, Authorize URL Path, Token URL Path, and Salesforce API Version.
+You must have accurate values for these fields:
+- Consumer Key
+- Consumer Secret
+- Callback URL
+- Login Base URL
+- Authorize URL Path
+- Token URL Path
+- Salesforce API Version

-## Error: invalid_client_id
+### Error: invalid_client_id

 It can take a few minutes for a new app to be fully set up in Salesforce.
 If you get a `error=invalid_client_id&error_description=client%20identifier%20invalid` URL when you try to authorize with WordPress during the installation, wait a few minutes and then try again.

 This error can also happen if the Salesforce Consumer Key is entered incorrectly in the plugin settings.

-## Error: redirect_uri_mismatch
+### Error: redirect_uri_mismatch

 This error usually means the Callback URL in the plugin settings does not match the Callback URL for the app in Salesforce.
 Typically, the URL is something like this: https://yoursite/wp-admin/options-general.php?page=object-sync-salesforce-admin&tab=authorize.

-## Error(0)
+### Error(0)

 This error comes from Salesforce but the plugin is not able to detect it before the page loads.
 Usually it comes from one of these things: